TourmalineCore/inner-circle-documentation/ddr/calendar-ddr.md

 - Technical support for users and an extensive community.

 - Free UI kit in Figma.
-This will help the designer to quickly incorporate the component into the current UI design and style it as Inner Circle.
+This will help the designer quickly add the component into the current UI design and style it as Inner Circle.

 **Disadvantages**